 - Trusted domain users: These are government officials who work directly with the MFL or need the MFL to populate government information systems.
-They have broad access to the MFL data and therefore require additional security and logins to access the data. - Middle domain users: These include development partners and insurance companies, both of whom need fairly comprehensive facility data to carry out their work, but may not need all the details in the MFL.
-Security measures should be in place for this group too. - Public domain users: Public access to non-sensitive MFL data is recommended so that as many data consumers as possible can use the data.
+They have broad access to the MFL data and therefore require additional security and logins to access the data. - Mid-level domain users: These include development partners and insurance companies, both of whom need fairly comprehensive facility data to carry out their work, but may not need all the details in the MFL.
+Security measures should be in place for this group too. - Public domain users: Public access to non-sensitive MFL data is recommended so as many data consumers as possible can use the data.
 In addition to the general public, this group typically includes researchers, survey industries, and marketing companies.
 Such public access need not require credentials; users can simply access the MFL data via a public portal. - Administrative domain users: A small group of individuals consisting of data curators and others directly involved in the establishment and maintenance of the MFL are granted complete access to the database, including editing rights.

-The MFL data sharing policy should define these user domains for the specific country context.
+The MFL data sharing policy must define these user domains within the country-specific context.
 It should also describe processes for entering into data use agreements, if these are required.
-Data use agreements can be established with data consumers to clarify how the MFL data can and cannot be used.
-The agreements can also specify any rules for attribution (e.g., acknowledging the MFL and the institution that manages it), and any restrictions, if needed, regarding the redistribution of MFL data to third parties.
+Data use agreements may be established with data consumers to clarify how the MFL data can and cannot be used.
+The agreements typically specify rules for attribution (e.g., acknowledging the MFL and the institution that manages it) and any restrictions on redistribution of MFL data to third parties.
 Usually, these agreements are not required for the public user domain.